 A form fill is already half-way through the customer's journey.
-Demandbase identifies potential customers while they are still anonymous.
+Demandbase identifies potential customers while they are still unknown.

 How do probabilities enhance your success rate?

-Demandbase uses probabilities throughout the customer journey from identification through, attraction, engagement, conversion, closing, retention, upsell, and cross-sell.
+Demandbase uses probabilities (using AI-powered predictive models) throughout the customer journey from identification through attraction, engagement, conversion, closing, retention, upsell, and cross-sell.
 The following plots are for illustrative purposes only.
-Your mileage will vary depending upon your learning stage and business strategy.

 Traditional Volume Marketing with volume leads wastes a lot of spend.
 Even worse, it takes away your time and focus from real opportunities and can result in lost sales due to missed opportunities.